ashley-skidmore/prison_to_profession/README.md

 - **Matplotlib**
   Provided plotting functionality and was used for custom-styled visualizations throughout the project.

 - **Seaborn**
   Used alongside Matplotlib to create informative and aesthetically pleasing data visualizations.

+- **Plotly Express**
+  Used to make an interactive scatterplot.

+- **Plotly Graph Objects**
+  Helped customize the scatterplot by adding hover text, adjusting layout, and making the chart easier to read.

 - **SQLite**
   Used to store cleaned data and join datasets efficiently.